Earth Overshoot day – Who’s responsible.

 Well today seemed a good day to write this article on our blog.
 We’ve been quiet for a while, because changing the world takes time to plan!
 It’s Earth Overshoot Day, so it seemed appropriate to offload something I’ve been meaning to write for a while.

 Changing the world and joking apart, if we’re going to change the world, we all need to do it.
-It can’t be left to a few Politicians and businesses it needs you, the reader, to engage as well.
+It can’t be left to a few Politicians and businesses it needs you, the citizen, to engage as well.
 Don’t fall into the trap someone else will do it, that is extremely dangerous and makes apathy the catastrophe we have on our hands.

 Why change it you may ask?
 Consensus says we need to.
 Check out what the United Nations say.
 Maybe you need further convincing, perhaps at an International Level.
 Check out Brookings.
 We are trapped in a world of “irresponsible consumption” and are at the mercy of those who want only profit at any cost, to satisfy shareholders.
 As long as we want what they’ve got, we’ll have it and this has to change if we are to take responsibility for this and future generations.